 The artist usually paints in watercolour, though he says that he has never restricted himself when it comes to the medium of painting.
 “I do oil and acrylics also but in my works you will find lot of watercolour paintings because I feel it is the most difficult and challenging medium to work with.
 Also once you start painting in watercolour, you need to do it continuously to train yourself.
 Once you give it a break, the perfection is lost.
 So it is important for me to keep doing works in watercolour,” he shares.

 Ananta will also hold a workshop at Lokayata from December 18 to 22.
 He will talk about the technique of watercolour painting.

 Our worldwide shipping is quick, easy and reliable

-Important message : Dear Art collectors and Buyers, My request to all of you is that when you buy my paintings from different galleries or private collectors please make sure you have authentic certificate with my painting.
-I always give my buyers authentic certificate along with the artwork.
-If you have any queries regarding the issue please don't hesitate to contact me.
+Important message : Dear art collectors and buyers, My request to all of you is that when you buy my paintings from different galleries or private collectors please make sure you have authenticity certificate with my painting duly singed by me.
+I always give my buyers and collectors authenticity certificate along with the artwork.
+If you have any queries regarding this please don't hesitate to contact me.

-Unless otherwise noted on the specific page, all information and images displayed on this web site are an intellectual property of the artist, Inc. and may not be reproduced in any manner or from without the express written permission of Ananta Mandal.
+Unless otherwise noted on the specific page, all information and images displayed on this website are an intellectual property of the artist Ananta Mandal, Inc. and may not be reproduced in any manner or form without the express written permission of Ananta Mandal.
 Inc..
 If you have any query pleasecontactthe artist. read more